Introduction to Dual Eligibility

 Let’s take a quick refresher on what Medicare coverage includes.
 Medicare has different parts, like supplement plans:

 Medicare is a powerful program, but it doesn’t cover everything.
-That’s where Medicaid coverage steps in to help fill the gaps.
+That’s where Medicaid coverage can step in to help fill some of the gaps.

 Dual Eligible Special Needs Plans

-One of the best-kept secrets of dual eligibility is something called a Dual Eligible Special Needs Plan (D-SNP).
-These plans are designed specifically for people who qualify for both Medicare and Medicaid.
+There are also Dual Eligible Special Needs Plans (D-SNPs) that are designed specifically for people who qualify for both Medicare and Medicaid.

 Here’s what makes them so appealing: